 - Create a vision in all areas of your life.

-- Derive some big and audacious goals out of that vision.
+- Derive some big and audacious goals out of that vision and make sure those goals and your values are aligned.

 - Decide on 5-10 goals you want to achieve over the next ten years.